tc39/proposal-decimal/README.md

 ## Past discussions in TC39 plenaries

+Decimal has been under discussion in TC39 for a very long time, with proposals and feedback from many people including Sam Ruby, Mike Cowlishaw, Brendan Eich, Waldemar Horwat, Maciej Stachowiak, Dave Herman and Mark Miller.
+The earliest threads predate the modern proposal process:

+- A new `decimal` type was long planned for ES4, see [Proposed ECMAScript 4th Edition – Language Overview](https://www.ecma-international.org/activities/Languages/Language%20overview.pdf)
+- In the following ES3.1/ES5 effort, discussions about a decimal type continued on es-discuss, e.g., [[1]](https://mail.mozilla.org/pipermail/es-discuss/2008-August/007244.html) [[2]](https://mail.mozilla.org/pipermail/es-discuss/2008-September/007466.html)
+- Decimal was discussed at length in the development of ES6.
+It was eventually rolled into the broader typed objects/value types effort, which didn't make it into ES6, but is being incrementally developed now.

+More recently, Decimal has been on the TC39 plenary agenda repeatedly:

 - [Decimal for stage 0](https://github.com/tc39/notes/blob/main/meetings/2017-11/nov-29.md#9ivb-decimal-for-stage-0) (November, 2017)
 - [BigDecimal for Stage 1](https://github.com/tc39/notes/blob/main/meetings/2020-02/february-4.md) (February, 2020)
 - [Decimal update](https://github.com/tc39/notes/blob/main/meetings/2020-03/march-31.md) (March, 2020)